Louisiana Drug Recognition Expert

 Drug Evaluation and Classification Program in Louisiana

-The next Drug Recognition Expert School will be April 1-11, 2014, please send applications in now.
+The next Drug Recognition Expert School will be August 25-September 5, 2014, please send applications in now.
 AN APPLICATION MUST BE FILLED OUT AND FORWARDED TO THE ADDRESS ON THE APPLICATION TO BE CONSIDERED FOR THIS COURSE.
 There is no on-line registration process for this training (see application link below).
 This training is only for officers meeting the minimum requirements outlined on the application.
 The training is offered free of charge to those qualified officers.
 Lodging and meals are paid for according to state travel regulations.
 Any questions should be directed to Doussan Rando at 225-925-6128.

 Louisiana Drug Recognition Expert School Application

 To be considered for any upcoming DRE Course an officer must complete the application and mail it to the Louisiana DECP Coordinator, Doussan Rando, at the address at the bottom of the application.